 |---|---|---|---|

 Note: Costs vary significantly by location and veterinary practice.
-These are approximate 2025 US averages.
+These are approximate ranges and may differ substantially in the UK, Australia, Canada, and other countries.

-Cost Note: Diagnostic testing can be expensive ($100-$400 depending on your location).
-Costs vary significantly by location and veterinary practice.
-These are approximate ranges based on 2025 US averages.
+Cost Note: Diagnostic testing can be expensive.
 It is okay to be honest with your vet about your budget.
+Many vets can work with you to prioritise the most essential tests.

 Quick Answer: Egg yolk peritonitis treatment typically involves broad-spectrum antibiotics for bacterial infection, anti-inflammatory medication for pain, hormone therapy to stop egg production, and supportive care.
-Mild cases may resolve with treatment in 2-4 weeks, while severe cases may require surgery or humane euthanasia.
+Mild cases may resolve with treatment in two to four weeks, while severe cases may require surgery or humane euthanasia.
 Success depends on early detection and aggressive veterinary intervention.

 This is the most critical part of your journey.
-Can you fix it?
 The primary goal of egg yolk peritonitis treatment is to stop the infection, reduce inflammation, and stop the hen from laying more eggs.

 Yes, some can.
-However, it depends heavily on how early you catch it and if there is a secondary bacterial infection.
-A case documented on BackYard Chickens forums showed a hen living with egg yolk peritonitis for over two years with proper management, though this is not typical.
+However, survival depends heavily on how early you catch it and whether there is a secondary bacterial infection.

 Treatment Options Based on Severity